• Skip to primary navigation

 Pollination is a critical ecosystem service that helps to maintain the ecological integrity of native plant communities.
 Native pollinators—bees, butterflies, moths, bats and birds—play a critical role in sustaining ecosystems and provide essential services to American agriculture (estimated at as much as $9 billion annually).
 Interest in conservation of native pollinators has grown rapidly over the last few years as several species have experienced dramatic population declines.

-Project Details: Texas Master Naturalist Chapters are invited to apply for Pollinators for Texas project funding, generously sponsored by H-E-B, with the goal of making large scale impacts for native pollinator habitats.
-This could include developing and expanding on the ground conservation and habitat projects and significant outreach programs focused on native pollinators and pollinator habitat conservation.
-Projects must follow Texas Master Naturalist service guidelines, be publicly accessible and include a care and maintenance plan for post-project longevity.
-Projects may include installation of large-scale pollinator habitat, interpretative signage or enhancement of current Texas Master Naturalist pollinator projects, public educational programming focused on pollinators or innovative conservation projects focused on native pollinators and their habitats.
-The goal of this project is to utilize funding from H-E-B to generate measurable positive impact on native pollinators and their habitats across the state of Texas, while improving the communities in which H-E-B employees and customers live, work and recreate.
+Project Details: Texas Master Naturalist Chapters are invited to apply for Pollinators for Texas project funding, generously sponsored by H-E-B, with the goal of making large scale impacts for native pollinator habitats and conservation.
+This could include developing and expanding on the ground conservation and habitat projects and significant outreach programs focused on native pollinators and habitat conservation.
+Projects must follow Texas Master Naturalist service guidelines, encourage public engagement, and include a care and maintenance plan for post-project longevity.
+Projects may include installation of high-impact pollinator habitat, interpretative signage or enhancement of current Texas Master Naturalist pollinator projects, public educational programming focused on pollinators or innovative conservation projects focused on native pollinators and their habitats.
+The goal of this project is to utilize funding from H-E-B to generate a measurable positive impact on native pollinators and their habitats, while improving communities across the state of Texas.
+To date, through the Pollinators for Texas initiative, 33 projects have been funded to help with native pollinator conservation efforts!

 2025 Project Award Amount: Variable funding up to $4,000 for projects